 What the immune system does

 Your immune system is a collection of organs, special cells, and substances that help protect you from infections and some other diseases.
-Immune system cells and the substances they make travel through your body to protect it from germs that cause infections.
+Immune cells and the substances they make travel through your body to protect it from germs that cause infections.
 They also help protect you from cancer in some ways.

 It may help to think of your body as a castle.
-Think of viruses, bacteria, and parasites as hostile, foreign armies that are not normally found in your body.
-They try to invade your body to use its resources to serve their own purposes, and they can hurt you in the process.
-In fact, doctors often use the word foreign to describe invading germs or other substances not normally found in the body.
-The immune system is your body’s defense force.
-It helps keep invading germs out, or helps kill them if they do get into your body.
+Germs like viruses, bacteria, and parasites are like hostile, foreign armies that are not normally found in your body.
+They try to invade your body to use its resources, and they can hurt you in the process.
+Your immune system is your body’s defense force.
+It helps keep invading germs out, or kills them if they do get into your body.

-Germs such as viruses, bacteria, and parasites have substances on their outer surfaces, such as certain proteins, that are not normally found in the human body.
-The immune system sees these foreign substances as antigens.
+Germs have substances on their outer surfaces, such as certain proteins, that are not normally found in the human body.
+The immune system sees these foreign substances as antigens and attacks them.

 Cancer cells are also different from normal cells in the body.
-They often have unusual substances on their outer surfaces that can act as antigens.
-But germs are very different from normal human cells and are often easily seen as foreign, but cancer cells and normal cells have fewer clear differences.
-Because of this the immune system may not always recognize cancer cells as foreign.
+They sometimes have unusual substances on their outer surfaces that can act as antigens.
+But germs are very different from normal human cells and are often easily seen as foreign, whereas cancer cells and normal cells have fewer clear differences.
+Because of this, the immune system doesn’t always recognize cancer cells as foreign.
 Cancer cells are less like soldiers of an invading army and more like traitors within the ranks of the human cell population.

-Last Medical Review: 05/09/2012
+Last Medical Review: 03/19/2014

-Last Revised: 02/22/2013
+Last Revised: 03/26/2014